KangLin/RabbitRemoteControl/README.md

 **Allows you to use any device and system in anywhere and remotely manage any device and system in any way**.

-It include remote desktop, remote terminal etc remote control functions.
+It include remote desktop, remote terminal, player etc remote control functions.

 ### Screenshot